By Miyoung Kim and Hyunjoo Jin

 Lee had completed eight flights and 43 hours.

 His round-trip to San Francisco would have given him the remaining 2 flights and 17 hours to make him fully qualified to fly the double-engine jet.

 Landing is part of the training programme and it is common practise for pilots in training to land under supervision as part of the type certification process.

 “The requirement used to be 60 flights of a total of 100 hours some 15 years ago when I was with Asiana,” he said.

-they have enough data for this and the current level is what is
+“It was quite intensive at the time as they didn’t have much data on what is really appropriate level of training.
+But now they have enough data for this and the current level is what is generally accepted globally.”